witheve/docs/src/handbook/commit.md

 ## Bind vs. Commit

-While bind and commit both update records in a database, they do so with slightly different behavior; whereas bind is a function over the records in the database, commit is a stateful update of those records.
-With bind, if matched records change so do the previously results.
-With commit, if matched records change you add more state.
-Let's take a closer look at this distinction and what the implications are for a program.
+While bind and commit both update records in a database, they do so with slightly different behavior; a bound record has the same lifetime as its supporting records, whereas a committed record exists in the database until it is removed intentionally.
+Let's take a closer look at this distinction and what the implications are.

 Consider the following block that reads the current time, and prints it to the screen: